awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 To increase the storage for a DB instance, use the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html)\.
 Set the following parameters:
 + `--allocated-storage` – Amount of storage to be allocated for the DB instance, in gibibytes\.
-+ `--apply-immediately` – Use `--apply-immediately` to change to the new storage type immediately\.
-Or use `--no-apply-immediately` \(the default\) to apply storage changes during the next maintenance window\.
++ `--apply-immediately` – Use `--apply-immediately` to apply the storage changes immediately\.

+  Or use `--no-apply-immediately` \(the default\) to apply the changes during the next maintenance window\.
 An immediate outage occurs when the changes are applied\.

 For more information about storage, see [Amazon RDS DB instance storage](CHAP_Storage.md)\.